Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Backward Dynamic Programming

-Since it can be unfeasible or impossible to exactly calculate the conditional expectation in the Bellman equation, one needs to approximate it.
-One way of doing this is by choosing a suitable set of quantization points $\mathcal{Y}_{n,x,a} = \{y_1,\ldots,y_L \}$.
-This means the continuous random variable $X$ is replaced by a random vector.
-One approach was proposed by Pagès \cite{PagèsPrintems,Pagès}, where so-called optimal quantization points $\mathcal{Y}^* = \{y_1^*,\ldots,y_L^* \}$ are selected.
-The random vector $q(X)$ taking values in $\mathcal{Y}^*$ is called an optimal $L$-quantizer of $X$.
-In the following we will briefly discuss the optimality of the quantizer as well as some theoretical definition and results.
-We would like to refer the interested reader to the work of Pagès \cite{PagèsPrintems,Pagès} for further information. \\
+The choice of the quantizer $\mathcal{Z}$ is important in order to obtain a good approximation of the expected value in \eqref{TransitionOperator_Expectation}.
+An approach to obtain them was proposed by Pagès \cite{PagèsPrintems,Pagès}, in which a so-called optimal quantizer $\mathcal{Z}^* = \{z_1^*,\ldots,z_L^* \}$ is selected.
+In the following, we will briefly discuss the optimality of this quantizer as well as some theoretical definitions and results.
+For more information, we refer the reader to the work of Pagès \cite{PagèsPrintems,Pagès}.